shapeshed/shapeshed.com/content/posts/unix-tr.md

-{
-  "slug": "unix-tr",
-  "title": "Linux and Unix tr command tutorial with examples", "date": "2010-07-23T00:00:00+01:00",
-  "image": "images/articles/tr.png",
++++
+date = "2010-07-23T00:00:00+01:00"
-  "description": "Tutorial on using tr, a UNIX and Linux command for translating or deleting characters.
-Examples of converting uppercase to lowercase, deleting specific characters, squeezing repeating patterns and basic finding and replacing. ", "tags": [
+description = "Tutorial on using tr, a UNIX and Linux command for translating or deleting characters.
+Examples of converting uppercase to lowercase, deleting specific characters, squeezing repeating patterns and basic finding and replacing. " image = "images/articles/tr.png" slug = "unix-tr" tags = ["UNIX", "Linux"] title = "Linux and Unix tr command tutorial with examples"

-    "UNIX",
-    "Linux"
-  ]
-}
++++

 ![tr man page](/images/articles/tr.png)